Pritzker Hageman, P.A. on U.S. News Best Law Firms List

 The recognition is based, in part, on law firm reviews.
 “Over 10,000 attorneys provided more than 800,000 law firm assessments,” according to U.S. News.

 “This year we reviewed 13,803 law firms across the United States and across 122 practice areas, for a total of 2,005 firms receiving a national law firm ranking, said Steven Naifeh, CEO and co-founder of Best Lawyers.
 “We are proud that the legal profession has come to view our law firm rankings each year with such deep and widespread respect.”

 To date, our lawyers have obtained the following recoveries for our clients in 2016:

-- $4.5 million for a Maryland man who contacted listeria meningitis from a food product he consumed at his workplace.
+- $4.5 million for a man who suffered brain damage from listeriosis food poisoning;

 01 November, 2016